 In other words, these small amounts of THC can make CBD more effective.

-If you’re still convinced that CBD is not halal, the prudent step would be enlisting the help of your local scholars.
+If you’re still convinced that CBD is not halal, the wise step would be to enlist the help of your local scholars.

-They are more versed in Islamic beliefs and will help you take an accurate position about CBD.
+They are more versed in Islamic law and beliefs and will help you take an accurate position about CBD.